tyolab/tyo-mq/README.md

 # tyo-mq

-A distributed messaging server.
+TYO-MQ is a distributed messaging service with socket.io.

-At the moment, the message queuing is not implemented yet.
+At the moment the message queuing is not implemented yet, which means all messages are sent instantly without confirmation of message delivery or recieving.
+So message subcriber(s) will need to be online in order to recieve the message.

 ## Installation
     npm install tyo-mq